napari/napari/docs/source/developers/TESTING.md

 All of `napari` tests are located in folders named `_tests`.
-We keep our unit tests located in the individual folders with the modules or functions they are testing (e.g. the tests for the `Image` layer are located in a `_tests` along side the `image.py` file).
+We keep our unit tests located in the individual folders with the modules or functions they are testing (e.g. the tests for the `Image` layer are located in a `_tests` folder alongside the `image.py` file).
 Our integration and functional tests are located in the `napari/_tests` folder at the top of the repository.

 We also strive to unit test as much of our model file and utils code independently of